Totalitarianism: Self-description of autocracies

 Hannah Arendt, in her book The Origins of Totalitarianism, contended that Mussolini's dictatorship was not a totalitarian regime until 1938.
-Arguing that one of the key characteristics of a totalitarian movement was its ability to garner mass mobilization, Arendt wrote: "While all political groups depend upon proportionate strength, totalitarian movements depend on the sheer force of numbers to such an extent that totalitarian regimes seem impossible, even under otherwise favorable circumstances, in countries with relatively small populations....
+Arguing that one of the key characteristics of a totalitarian movement was its ability to garner mass mobilization, Arendt wrote:

+"While all political groups depend upon proportionate strength, totalitarian movements depend on the sheer force of numbers to such an extent that totalitarian regimes seem impossible, even under otherwise favorable circumstances, in countries with relatively small populations....
 [E]ven Mussolini, who was so fond of the term "totalitarian state," did not attempt to establish a full-fledged totalitarian regime and contented himself with dictatorship and one-party rule."

 For example, Victor Emmanuel III still reigned as a figurehead and helped play a role in the dismissal of Mussolini in 1943.
-Also, the Catholic Church was allowed to independently exercise its religious authority in Vatican City per the 1929 Lateran Treaty, under the leadership of Pope Pius XI (1922–1939) and Pope Pius XII (1939–1958).
+Additionally, the Catholic Church was allowed to independently exercise its religious authority in the Vatican City, per the 1929 Lateran Treaty, under the leadership of Pope Pius XI (1922–1939) and Pope Pius XII (1939–1958).

 A 1937 propaganda image featuring Francisco Franco and his motto Una patria!
 Un estado!
 Un caudillo! resembling the Nazi motto Ein Volk, ein Reich, ein Führer.
-During the Spanish Civil War, Franco proclaimed that his Spanish State would be modelled after "other countries of totalitarian regime", these being Nazi Germany and Fascist Italy.
+During the Spanish Civil War, Franco proclaimed that his Spanish State would be modelled after "other countries of totalitarian regimes", these being Nazi Germany and Fascist Italy.

-As the Nazis rose to power in 1933, they began using the concept of totalitarian state propagated by Mussolini and Schmitt to characterize their regime.
-Joseph Goebbels stated in his 1933 speech: "Our party has always aspired to the totalitarian state. […] the goal of the revolution [National Socialist] has to be a totalitarian state that penetrates into all spheres of public life."
-However, the concept of totalitarianism was downplayed among the Nazis who preferred the term Volksstaat ("people's state" or "racial state") to describe their regime.
+As the Nazi Party rose to power in 1933, it began using the concept of a totalitarian state propagated by Mussolini and Carl Schmitt to characterize its ideal regime.
+Joseph Goebbels stated in a 1933 speech: "Our party has always aspired to the totalitarian state. […] the goal of the revolution [National Socialist] has to be a totalitarian state that penetrates into all spheres of public life."
+However, the concept of totalitarianism was downplayed among Nazi ideologues, who preferred the term Volksstaat ('people's state' or 'racial state') to describe said regime.

-José María Gil-Robles y Quiñones, the leader of the historic Spanish reactionary party called the Spanish Confederation of the Autonomous Right (CEDA), declared his intention to "give Spain a true unity, a new spirit, a totalitarian polity" and went on to say: "Democracy is not an end but a means to the conquest of the new state.
+José María Gil-Robles y Quiñones, the leader of Spanish Confederation of the Autonomous Right (CEDA), declared his intention to "give Spain a true unity, a new spirit, a totalitarian polity".
+He went on to say: "Democracy is not an end but a means to the conquest of the new state.
 When the time comes, either parliament submits or we will eliminate it."
-General Francisco Franco was determined not to have competing right-wing parties in Spain and CEDA was dissolved in April 1937.
+General Francisco Franco was determined to prevent the growth of competing right-wing parties in Spain, and CEDA was dissolved in April 1937.
 Later, Gil-Robles went into exile.